In Your Faith in God You Should Obey God

 Why do you believe in God?
 Most people are confounded by this question.
 They always have two entirely different viewpoints about the practical God and the God in heaven, which shows that they believe in God not in order to obey Him, but to receive certain benefits, or to escape the suffering that disaster brings; only then are they somewhat obedient.
 Their obedience is conditional; it is for the sake of their own personal prospects, and forced upon them.
 So, just why do you believe in God?
 If it is solely for the sake of your prospects and your fate, then it would be better if you did not believe at all.
 Belief such as this is self-deception, self-reassurance, and self-admiration.
 If your faith is not built upon the foundation of obedience to God, then you will ultimately be punished for opposing Him.
 All those who do not seek obedience to God in their faith oppose Him.
 God asks that people seek the truth, that they thirst for His words, eat and drink His words, and put them into practice, so that they may achieve obedience to God.
 If these are your true intentions, then God will surely raise you up, and will surely be gracious toward you.
 This is undoubtable and unchangeable.
 If your intention is not to obey God, and you have other aims, then all that you say and do—your prayers before God, and even your every action—will be in opposition to Him.
 You may be soft-spoken and mild-mannered, your every action and expression may look proper, and you may appear to be one who obeys, but when it comes to your intentions and your views about faith in God, everything you do is in opposition to God; everything you do is evil.
 People who appear as obedient as sheep, but whose hearts harbor evil intentions, are wolves in sheep’s clothing.
 They directly offend God, and God will not spare a single one of them.
 The Holy Spirit will reveal each and every one of them and show everybody that all those who are hypocrites will, with certainty, be detested and rejected by the Holy Spirit.
 Worry not: God will reckon with and dispose of every last one of them in turn.

 If you are unable to accept the new light from God, and cannot understand all that God does today and you do not seek it, or else you doubt it, pass judgment on it, or scrutinize and analyze it, then you have no mind to obey God.
 If, when the light of the here and now appears, you still treasure the light of yesterday and oppose God’s new work, then you are nothing more than an absurd one—you are one of those who deliberately oppose God.
 The key to obeying God is appreciating the new light, and being able to accept it and put it into practice.
 This alone is true obedience.
 Those who lack the will to yearn for God are incapable of intentionally submitting to Him, and can only oppose God as a result of their satisfaction with the status quo.
 That man cannot obey God is because he is possessed by what came before.
 The things that came before have given people all manner of notions and imaginings about God, and these have become the image of God in their minds.
 Thus, what they believe in are their own notions, and the standards of their own imagination.
 If you measure the God who does actual work today against the God of your own imagination, then your faith comes from Satan, and is tainted by your own preferences—God does not want this kind of faith.
 Regardless of how lofty their credentials, and regardless of their dedication—even if they have devoted a lifetime of efforts to His work, and have martyred themselves—God does not approve of anyone with faith such as this.
 He merely bestows upon them a little grace and allows them to enjoy it for a time.
 People such as this are incapable of putting the truth into practice.
-The Holy Spirit does not work within them, and God will eliminate each of them in turn.
-Young and old alike, those who do not obey God in their faith and have the wrong intentions are those who oppose and interrupt, and such people will unquestionably be eliminated by God.
+The Holy Spirit does not work within them, and God will cast out each of them in turn.
+Young and old alike, those who do not obey God in their faith and have the wrong intentions are those who oppose and interrupt, and such people will unquestionably be cast out by God.
 Those who are without the slightest obedience to God, who merely acknowledge His name, and have some sense of God’s kindness and loveliness, yet do not keep pace with the steps of the Holy Spirit, and do not obey the present work and words of the Holy Spirit—such people live amid the grace of God, and will not be gained or made perfect by Him.
 God makes people perfect through their obedience, through their eating, drinking, and enjoying of God’s words, and through the suffering and refinement in their lives.
 Only through faith such as this can people’s dispositions change, and only then can they possess the true knowledge of God.
 Not being satisfied with living amid God’s grace, actively yearning and searching for the truth, and seeking to be gained by God—this is what it means to consciously obey God and this is precisely the kind of faith that He wants.
 People who do nothing more than enjoy God’s grace cannot be made perfect or changed; and their obedience, piety, love, and patience are all superficial.
 Those who only enjoy God’s grace cannot truly know God, and even when they do know God, their knowledge is superficial, and they say things like “God loves man,” or “God is compassionate toward man.”
 This does not represent the life of man, and does not show that people truly know God.
 If, when God’s words refine them, or when His trials come upon them, people are unable to obey God—if, instead, they become doubtful, and fall down—then they are not in the least bit obedient.
 Within them, there are many rules and restrictions about faith in God, old experiences that are the result of many years of faith, or various rules based upon the Bible.
 Could people such as this obey God?
 These people are full of human things—how could they obey God?
 Their “obedience” is according to personal preference—would God want obedience like this?
 This is not obedience to God, but adherence to rules; it is the satisfaction and appeasement of themselves.
 If you say that this is obedience to God, do you not blaspheme against Him?
 You are an Egyptian Pharaoh.
 You commit evil, and you expressly engage in the work of opposing God—is this how God wants you to serve?
 You’d best hasten to repent, and try to gain some self-awareness.
 Failing that, you would be better off going home; that would do you more good than your professed service to God.
 You would not interrupt and disturb; you would know your place, and live well—would that not be better?
 And you would not be punished for opposing God!